 The birth of your baby is a magical moment that you want to enjoy to the fullest, yet about 10% to 20% of women struggle to take care of their babies because they develop major postpartum depression.
 M Rameen Ghorieshi, MD, MPH, and colleagues at Palo Alto Mind Body encourage women with postpartum depression to reach out for help.
-They provide safe, effective treatment that lifts your depression and lets you get back to enjoying your family.
+They provide safe, effective postpartum depression treatment that lifts your mood and lets you get back to enjoying your family.
 To schedule an appointment, call the office in Palo Alto, California, or send a confidential email.

 It’s important to know that there’s a difference between the baby blues and postpartum depression.
 It’s estimated that up to 80% of women experience the baby blues.
 These feelings begin in the first few days after delivery, then go away in a few weeks.